Skip to main content

 Form 4562 Instructions

-IRS Form 130, Taxpayer’s Notice to Initiate an Appeal, is used by taxpayers to formally dispute an IRS determination or notice of deficiency.
+IRS Form 4562, Depreciation and Amortization, is used by taxpayers to claim deductions for depreciation and amortization of property used in a trade or business or for the production of income.
 This guide provides a clear explanation of the form’s purpose, the information required to complete it, the submission process, and what to expect after filing.
-It also addresses common challenges during the appeals process, explores specific situations where the form is applicable, and offers practical advice to help you navigate disputes effectively.
-Use this guide to better understand how to utilize Form 130 to assert your rights and resolve tax disagreements with the IRS.
+It also addresses common challenges during the depreciation process, explores specific situations where the form is applicable, and offers practical advice to help you navigate depreciation and amortization deductions effectively.
+Use this guide to better understand how to utilize Form 4562 to maximize your tax deductions with the IRS.

 Index